-First check their portfolio and go into detail on what type of services they have provided for those projects and its claims.
-For example, if you are a subcontractor looking for someone to help you with BIM co-ordination requirements, a provider that only possesses “BIM design” experience is not appropriate.
+First, check their portfolio and go into detail on what type of services they have provided for those projects and their claims.
+For example, if you are a subcontractor looking for someone to help you with BIM coordination requirements, a provider that only possesses “BIM design” experience is not appropriate.
 It is necessary to have a provider possessing “BIM construction” experience.

 2. Ask for references

 When referring to such references, question specifically about “weaknesses”.
-One thing is producing a quality As-Built Model, another very different skill is producing BIM coordination for a sub-contractor, and another is providing a FM data-rich BIM model etc. It is also recommendable to raise the question of work quality, and how knowledgeable and how responsive the provider is.
+One thing is producing a quality As-Built Model, another very different skill is producing BIM coordination for a sub-contractor, and another is providing an FM data-rich BIM model, etc. It is also recommendable to raise the question of work quality, and how knowledgeable and how responsive the provider is.

 3. Don’t confuse “low hourly rate” with your real cost

-A low hourly rate is most of the times irrelevant when comparing bottom line cost.
-Obviously extremes are relevant; a really high hourly rate will affect total cost.
-There are three main aspects, first of all the quantity of hours a BIM consultant will take to complete a project.
+A low hourly rate is often irrelevant when comparing bottom-line costs.
+Obviously, extremes are relevant; a really high hourly rate will affect total cost.
+There are three main aspects, first of all, the number of hours a BIM consultant will take to complete a project.
 This can affect the total cost more than the actual cost per hour.
-Secondly, how much your own staff takes to complete the project.
-Finally, what would be the cost if the BIM work is not accepted by the client, or if you are missing deadlines and subsequently not receiving invoice payments.
+Secondly, how much your own staff takes to complete the project?
+Finally, what would be the cost if the BIM work is not accepted by the client, or if you miss deadlines and subsequently not receiving invoice payments?

 Ultimately, a lump sum fee is the most suitable payment solution understanding “consultant’s direct cost”.
 Whereby, perhaps you can allow the “coordination” portion of the proposal to be T&M (Time and Material), because it can be unforeseeable, and you do not want the provider to inflate the quote just in case.
 However, it is critical to trust your provider of course.